 We have listed a selection of other major multidisciplinary image collections below.

 We have tried to focus on image collections which you can reuse, but for specific details of the terms and conditions, please consult the terms and conditions of the resource in question.
-Note that some services provide a mixture of free-to-use images, and others which require a payment or subscription.
+Some services provide a mixture of free-to-use images, and others which require a payment or subscription.

 There is an enormous range of specialised image collections in many different subject areas.
 Key collections will usually be listed on the Subject Guide for that subject area, but we have also listed a selection below.